labring/sealos/deploy/cloud/README.md

 sealos run docker.io/labring/ingress-nginx:v1.5.1 --config-file ingress-nginx-config.yaml
 ```

+## run sealos cloud cluster image

-### Save your cert file to a sealos config file
+### Generate TLS config file
 You can skip this step if you use the self-signed cert that we provide by default.

 Please make sure `spec.match` is the same as the image you want to run and the registry name such as ghcr.io/docker.io can